Skip to content

 Soft tissue sarcomas develop in soft tissues such as fat, muscle, blood vessels, lymphatic vessels, nerves, tendons, and cartilage.

-The LTHTR Sarcoma team consists of 3 Plastic Surgeons, Consultant MSK radiologists, a Lead Sarcoma clinical nurse specialist, clinical nurse specialist, cancer support worker and support secretary
+The LTHTR Sarcoma team consists of 3 Plastic Surgeons, Consultant MSK radiologists, a Lead Sarcoma clinical nurse specialist, clinical nurse specialist, and support secretary

 Contact Us: